RivkaRSagi/OSTutorial4/README.md

 classDiagram
     class Jeopardy {
         - Player players[] //and array containing the play structs
-        - string input_buffer //buffer for processing the command-line input from users
+        - char* input_buffer //buffer for processing the command-line input from users
         + void main() //process the input buffer, tokenizes, then calls show results, updates player state
         + void tokenize(string input, string tokens[]) //processes the answer from the user to confirm
         + void show_results()//displays the game results for each player, from first to last place }

     class Player {
-        - string name//string containing the player's name
+        - char* name //string containing the player's name
-        - int score//the player's score (money)
+        - int score //the player's score (money)
-        + void update_score(int points)//updates the score for that player given their name
+        + void update_score(int points) //updates the score for that player given their name
-        + bool player_exists(string name)//returns true if the player name matches one of the existing players }
+        + bool player_exists(string name) //returns true if the player name matches one of the existing players }

     class Question["question struct"] {
-        - string category //string containing the category, taken from a list
+        - char* category //string containing the category, taken from a list
-        - string question //string containing question
+        - char* question //string containing question
-        - string answer
+        - char* answer
         - int value //the dollar value of the question
         - bool answered //tracks if question has been answerd
         + bool validate_answer(string userAnswer)